spiegelmanaward/spiegelmanaward.github.io/information_for_chair.md

 2. Very Good
 3. Excellent

 Conflicts are annotated and typically we calculate scores with and without conflicts to see if there are serious descrepancies that should be addressed during the committee meeting.
+For major conflicts where a committee member would not feel comfortable scoring a candidate, which has come up, they should discuss this with the committee chair.

 ## Organize the commitee meeting